 - A matrix.
-Rows correspond to observations, columns to variables. - A data.frame, when f is not missing (s. below). - An object of class ExpressionSet. note: by default, the predictors are scaled to have unit variance and zero mean.
-Can be changed by passing standardize = FALSE via the ... argument.
+Rows correspond to observations, columns to variables. - A data. frame, when f is not missing (s. below). - An object of class ExpressionSet. note: by default, the predictors are scaled to have unit variance and zero mean.
+Can be changed by passing standardize = FALSE via the . . . argument.

-- Class labels.
-Can be one of the following:

-- A numeric vector.

-- A factor.

-- A character if X is an ExpressionSet that specifies the phenotype variable.

-- missing, if X is a data. frame and a proper formula f is provided.
+- A numeric vector. - A factor. - A character if X is an ExpressionSet that specifies the phenotype variable. - missing, if X is a data. frame and a proper formula f is provided.